 Prior to transfer or disposal, bombing ranges would be identified for post-range planning and clean up.
 Those areas where live, high-explosive ammunitions were used may be contaminated to the point where certain land activities would not be possible (i.e., primarily at existing high explosive target areas), in which case such areas could be closed indefinitely from public use.
 Assuming other areas could be rendered safe, these areas could potentially be converted to similar uses as the surrounding areas, which are predominantly rural and agricultural land.
 As such, release of the FRTC lands to another DoD agency, the BLM, or others would likely open lands to public use or mineral resource development.
-It is anticipated that implementation of No Action Alternative would increase resource-dependent uses, such as mining, livestock grazing, and recreation.
+It is anticipated that implementation of the No Action Alternative would increase resource-dependent uses, such as mining, livestock grazing, and recreation.
 The No Action Alternative could also provide additional land for utilities and renewable resource development (solar, wind, or geothermal).
 Future third-party activities and development would likely have to be analyzed for consistency with state or local land use plans when proposed.
 The No Action Alternative could also lead to the removal of Churchill County land use restrictions around FRTC land areas.
 For example, this could include reducing or removing Churchill County's 3- and 5-mile buffer zones around existing Bravo ranges.
-In addition, the BLM's proposed DoD Coordination Area, which proposes limits to mineral development around the DVTA, may be revised following implementation of this alternative.
+In addition, implementation of the No Action Alternative could lead to BLM needing to revise its proposed DoD Coordination Area, which proposes limits to mineral development around the DVTA.
 Therefore, there could be long-term beneficial impacts on land use with implementation of the No Action Alternative.